The Black Phone

 The Black Phone is a 2021 American supernatural horror film directed by Scott Derrickson from a screenplay he wrote with C. Robert Cargill, based on the 2004 short story by Joe Hill.
+It is the first installment in the Black Phone franchise.
 It stars Mason Thames as Finney, a teenage boy abducted by a serial child killer known colloquially as the Grabber (Ethan Hawke).
 When Finney encounters a mystical black rotary phone in captivity, he uses it to plot his escape by communicating with the ghosts of the Grabber's slain victims.
 Madeleine McGraw, Jeremy Davies, and James Ransone also feature in the principal cast.
 Derrickson and Cargill produced The Black Phone in association with Blumhouse Productions CEO Jason Blum.
 Universal Pictures oversaw the film's commercial distribution, and funding was sourced through a pact with Blumhouse and tax subsidies from the North Carolina state government.

 The idea of The Black Phone arose from Derrickson and Cargill's adaptation of the eponymous short story by Hill, found in 20th Century Ghosts.
 Derrickson struggled to produce additional ideas that supplemented the short story, shifting his attention to other filmmaking endeavors.
 The film remained dormant until he resigned from Doctor Strange in the Multiverse of Madness (2022) over creative differences.
-Derrickson used his childhood experiences in suburban Denver, Colorado, to develop The Black Phone story.
+Derrickson used his childhood experiences in suburban Denver, Colorado, to develop the story of The Black Phone.
 Principal photography began in February 2021 on a $16–18 million budget, and wrapped the following month.
 Shooting took place on sets and on location in Wilmington, North Carolina.
 Mark Korven composed the film's score, which drew on modern and vintage synthesizer sounds.

 The Black Phone premiered at Fantastic Fest on September 25, 2021, and opened in US theaters after several delays on June 24, 2022.
 It was a box office success, grossing $161.4 million globally.
-The film received generally positive reviews from critics, who praised its performances but were divided on its concept.
-The success of The Black Phone spawned the canonical short film "Dreamkill", also directed by Derrickson and written by him and Cargill, released in 2023 as part of the anthology film V/H/S/85.
-A sequel, Black Phone 2, was released on October 17, 2025.
+The film received positive reviews from critics, who praised its performances but were divided on its concept.
+The success of The Black Phone spawned the titular franchise, which includes a canonical short film titled "Dreamkill" as part of the anthology film V/H/S/85 (2023), and a sequel titled Black Phone 2 (2025).